Linda Farmer, Certified Zentangle Teacher

 This is the heart of the Zentangle Method.
 By eliminating recognizable objects or scenes – and thus the associated “thinking” that goes with them – we become totally focused on each stroke of the abstract, structured pattern-making that grows organically into the usually-surprising end result.
 This process intentionally short-circuits the restless mind and facilitates the pleasurable calm we experience in our Zentangle practice.

-1. generally they are at most 2 or 3 simple strokes – “Usually the number of elemental strokes needed are 3 or less.
+4. a tangle is at most 2 or 3 simple strokes — “Usually the number of elemental strokes needed are 3 or less.
 Often, you only need one or two.
-By ‘elemental strokes’ we mean a dot, a straight(-ish) line, a curve (like a parenthesis), a reverse curve (like an ‘S’), and an orb or circle.”
+By ‘elemental strokes’ we mean a dot, a straight(-ish) line, a curve (like a parenthesis), a reverse curve (like an ‘S’), and an orb or circle.

-3. they don’t use rulers, stencils, or any other mechanical aids
+6. a tangle never uses rulers, stencils, or any other mechanical or digital construction aids

 Submit your pattern